 In 1948, it was subdivided into several parcels, and the ballroom and kitchen and service wing were converted into single-family homes.
 These three parcels, the main house at 7709 Cherokee St., the ballroom at 545 Mermaid Lane and the kitchen and service wing at 540 West Moreland, all zoned as RSD-1 single-family residences, comprise the properties in the designation and the Keewaydin Estate.

 A one-alarm fire in the kitchen and service wing in January 2019 set off the nomination process to protect the smoke-damaged wing, the estate’s buildings and the open space.
 Submitted and funded by the conservancy, the nomination effort was agreed upon by Robin and Walter Sommers, owners of the main house and Don Ratchford and Nancy Dickson, owners of the ballroom.
 All parties involved were aware of the risk in letting the kitchen and service wing sit, unprotected in a time when pressure to develop is everywhere in the city.

-“The chance of [the kitchen and service wing] being lost would be a shame.
+“The chance of being lost would be a shame.
 It sits so well on the property.
 The two wings are the same footprints, essentially,” said Ratchford. ”It’s one large estate.
-We’re not just trying to protect the service quarters — we’re trying to protect Keewaydin as it is.”
+We’re not just trying to protect the service quarters -- we’re trying to protect Keewaydin as it is.”